A Supersymmetry Primer: The mass spectrum of the MSSM

-Figure \ref{fig:running} shows the RG running of scalar and gaugino masses in a typical model based on the minimal supergravity boundary conditions imposed at $Q_0 = 2.5\times 10^{16}$ GeV.
+Figure \ref{fig:running} shows the RG running of scalar and gaugino masses in a sample model based on the MSUGRA boundary conditions imposed at $Q_0 = 1.5\times 10^{16}$ GeV.

-[The parameter values used for this illustration were $m_0 = 80$ GeV, $m_{1/2} = 250$ GeV, $A_0 = -500$ GeV, $\tan\beta = 10$, and sign($\mu$)$=+$.]
+[The parameter values used for this illustration were $m_0 = 300$ GeV, $m_{1/2} = -A_0 = 1000$ GeV, $\tan\beta = 15$, and sign($\mu$)$=+$, but these values were chosen more for their artistic value in Figure \ref{fig:running}, and not as an attempt at realism.
+The goal here is to understand the qualitative trends, rather than guess the correct numerical values.]
 The running gaugino masses are solid lines labeled by $M_1$, $M_2$, and $M_3$.
 The dot-dashed lines labeled $H_u$ and $H_d$ are the running values of the quantities $(\mu^2 + m_{H_u}^2)^{1/2}$ and $({\mu^2 + m_{H_d}^2})^{1/2}$, which appear in the Higgs potential.
 The other lines are the running squark and slepton masses, with dashed lines for the square roots of the third family parameters $m^2_{\sbar d_3}$, $m^2_{Q_3}$, $m^2_{\sbar u_3}$, $m^2_{L_3}$, and $m^2_{\sbar e_3}$ (from top to bottom), and solid lines for the first and second family sfermions.
 Note that $\mu^2 + m_{H_u}^2$ runs negative because of the effects of the large top Yukawa coupling as discussed above, providing for electroweak symmetry breaking.
 At the electroweak scale, the values of the Lagrangian soft parameters can be used to extract the physical masses, cross-sections, and decay widths of the particles, and other observables such as dark matter abundances and rare process rates.
 There are a variety of publicly available programs that do these tasks, including radiative corrections; see for example \cite{ISAJET}-\cite{micrOMEGAs},\cite{FeynHiggs}.